PoscherAlexander/dump1090-flightradar/README.md

 ## Credits

-FlightRadar, the web-based flight tracking tool (webinterface) was written by Alex Poscher (dev@poscher.me) and is released under the BSD three clause license.
+FlightRadar, the web-based flight tracking tool (webinterface) was written by Alex Poscher (dev@poscher.me).

 Dump1090 was written by Salvatore Sanfilippo [antirez@gmail.com](mailto:antirez@gmail.com) and is released under the BSD three clause license.